A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 since $\widehat \Z_{\ell}(n)$ is a locally free $\Z_\ell$-module (of rank 1). \end{proof}

-\begin{lemma} Let $X$ be an algebraic $k$-scheme and let $Z,Z',W,W'\subset X$ be closed with $Z\subset Z'$ and $W\subset W'$.
+\begin{lemma} Let $X$ be an algebraic $k$-scheme, and let $Z,Z',W,W'\subset X$ be closed with $Z\subset Z'$ and $W\subset W'$.
 Then the cup product maps from Lemma \ref{lem:cup} fit into a commutative diagram

-where the horizontal maps are the natural maps given by the pushforward along the identity on $X$. \end{lemma} \begin{proof} Recall that the pushforward with respect to the identity corresponds to the map induced by the natural inclusion $\Gamma_Z(X,-)\hookrightarrow \Gamma_{Z'}(X,-)$, see Remark \ref{rem:pushforward-id}.
-Clearly, the product map (\ref{eq:cup-Gamma}) fits into a similar commutative diagram.
-Passing to the derived category, we get for bounded below complexes of sheaves $M,L\in D(X_\proet,\widehat \Z_\ell)$ a commutative diagram
+where the horizontal maps are the natural maps given by the pushforward along the identity on $X$. \end{lemma} \begin{proof} Recall that the pushforward with respect to the identity corresponds to the map induced by the natural inclusion $\Gamma_Z(X,-)\hookrightarrow \Gamma_{Z'}(X,-)$; see Remark \ref{rem:pushforward-id}.
+Clearly, the product map \eqref{eq:cup-Gamma} fits into a similar commutative diagram.
+Passing to the derived category, for bounded below complexes of sheaves $M,L\in D(X_\proet,\widehat \Z_\ell)$, we get a commutative diagram